-10. Interim Final Rule for Reserve Requirements of Depository Institutions (Regulation D)
+VII.
+Interim Final Rule for Reserve Requirements of Depository Institutions (Regulation D)

 On April 28, 2020, the Board published an interim final rule amending its Regulation D (12 CFR 204) to delete the numeric limits on certain kinds of transfers and withdrawals that may be made each month from "savings deposits."
 In response to the changes to Regulation D, the definitions of certain deposits reported on Call Report Schedule RC-E, Deposit Liabilities, have been revised.
-See Appendix C for the redlined revisions to these deposit definitions in the instructions for Schedule RC-E, Deposit Liabilities, and the Glossary entry for "Deposits."
+The following pages (pages 10 to 21) contain the redlined instructions for these revisions.